utku-turan/Outforce-Training/Markdown/Markdown.md

 ```

 ### Using HTML
 Many Markdown applications allow you to use HTML tags in Markdown-formatted text.

 This is helpful if you prefer certain HTML tags to Markdown syntax.

 For example, some people find it easier to use HTML tags for images.

-Using HTML is also helpful when you need to change the attributes of an element, like specifying the color of text or changing the width of an image.<br>
+Using HTML is also helpful when you need to change the attributes of an element, like specifying the color of text or changing the width of an image.

 ### Tables
 To add a table, use three or more hyphens (---) to create each column’s header, and use pipes (|) to separate each column.

 For compatibility, you should also add a pipe on either end of the row.<br>

 ```
 | Syntax      | Description |